Call us!

 Comparison: economic office vs. massive chain vs. comprehensive digital clinic

-Economic officeVariables; depends on the personOften basic; little brand informationGeneral practitioner, refers to external specialistsSimple paper recordLowest price, almost no financingSimple emergencies, very limited budgets
+Economic officeVariable; depends on the personOften basic; little brand informationGeneralist, with external referencesSimple or not very detailed fileLowest price, almost no financingSimple emergencies or very limited budgets

 The checklist in this article is designed to help you quickly identify if a clinic is closer to the third model.